cyverse-archive/NotificationAgent/README.markdown

 ## Service Details

-All service URLs are listed as relative URLs, and no parameters are included in the URL.
-Instead, every notification agent service except for the root service (which merely returns a welcome message) accepts only POST requests with a JSON request body.
+All service URLs are listed as relative URLs.
+The welcome endpoint, which can be used to verify that the notification agent is running and responsive, accepts GET requests with no query-string parameters.
+Both message query endpoints accept GET requests with parameters passed to the service in the query string.
+The rest of the services all accept POST requests with a JSON request body.

 ### Verifying that the Notification Agent is Running